GTAMadman/Vice-City-Rainbomizer/README.md

 ## Installation

 1) Downgrade to 1.0 (download link available above)
+2) Download the latest version from the releases page: https://github.com/GTAMadman/Vice-City-Rainbomizer/releases
-2) Put the ASI and CFG files into your GTA Vice City directory.
+3) Put the ASI and CFG files into your GTA Vice City directory.

 ## Credits